GregRos/Patchwork/README.md

 # Patchwork<a href="https://gitter.im/GregRos/Patchwork"><img style="float: right" src="https://badges.gitter.im/Join%20Chat.svg"/></a>
 **License:** [MIT License](http://opensource.org/licenses/MIT)

-**Latest Version:** 0.6.0
+**Latest Version:** 0.8.0

-**Patchwork** is a library for integrating your own code into existing .NET assemblies ("patching" them).
+**Patchwork** is a framework for integrating your own code into existing .NET assemblies ("patching" them).
 It allows you to edit, create, or replace things such as types, properties, and methods in a simple, straight-forward, and declarative way, using attributes.

-The library lets you basically rewrite entire programs, such as games, according to your whims (as long as they're written in a .NET language of course).
+The framework lets you basically rewrite entire programs, such as games, according to your whims (as long as they're written in a .NET language of course).
 Little in the code is beyond your control, and you can write it all using the same tools as the original developers.

 You write code in C# or another language, and that code is injected into the target assembly according to your patching declarations.
 It is minimally transformed, fixing references to such things as types and methods, so that it remains valid at the point of injection.

-The library was written with game modding in mind, specifically, for [Pillars of Eternity](http://eternity.obsidian.net/), though you can use it for any purpose.
+The framework was written with game modding in mind, specifically, for [Pillars of Eternity](http://eternity.obsidian.net/), though you can use it for any purpose.
 It is based, in principle, on the [IE modding framework](https://bitbucket.org/Bester/poe-modding-framework) for Pillars of Eternity, though it doesn't share any code with it at this point.

-The library is mostly documented, including the non-public members.
+The framework is partially documented, including the non-public members.
 I'd welcome any help you could give in improving it, as there is a lot that could be done.

+As of version 0.8.0, the framework has a launcher that allows automatic patching by the end-user.

 ## Moddable Games
 Like I said above, the library was written with game modding in mind.
 In general, you can mod two kinds of games with it: i